-The Vietnamese Navy (VNN) is also expanding.
-All four of the major commands of VNN have, as one of their primary missions, the transportation and support of ground combat elements.
+All four of the major commands of the Vietnamese

+Navy have, as one of their primary missions, the transportation and support of ground combat elements.
 The VNN also has a ground responsibility in the Rung Sat Zone, the swampy area between Saigon and the sea.